-A destination on her bucket list, for future travels
+What’s on your bucket list, for future travels?

 Japan is a future destination – such a small country full of diverse experiences in food and culture, and with its own, rich history.
 However, I fear Japan is becoming a Western tourism mecca much the same as Thailand did over 20 years ago.
 So best pack my bags soon to enjoy parts of the real Japan.

-A travel disaster – or near-miss – which stays in her mind
+Tell us about a travel disaster – or near-miss – which stays in your mind?

 Travelling with children can be problematic, but arriving back into Paris via train on the day of the 2018 World Cup soccer final has left a lasting impression on my young teenage sons.
 We had been to Arras for the day and knew, win or lose for France, a taxi back to our hotel in Paris would be near impossible.
 The game had finished, France was victorious and mayhem was unfolding as we stepped off the train at Gare du Nord.
 Mayhem was maybe an understatement and riot was more accurate as Parisians took over the city.
 Walking on the streets wasn’t an option, so we headed to the Metro.
 My sons were petrified, my husband’s wallet promptly stolen and the train was scarily overcrowded and being rocked dangerously by young people looking for fun – and trouble.
 The gendarmerie simply looked on as waves of jubilant crowds made their way to the Champs-Élysées.
 A lasting memory for us all – far from the picture perfect, cultural icon of Paris.